vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/concepts/glossary.md

 chroot
 Change root
-    changes the root directory of the calling process to the path provided as the first argument
+    Changes the root directory of the calling process to the path provided as the first argument.
+For example:
-    ```usage
+    ```none
     chroot ~/newroot /bin/bash

-    opens a bash shell with the 'newroot' folder as the root
     ```
+    Opens a bash shell with the `/newroot` folder as the root.

 CoF
 Circle of Friends